IKEA Kitchen Installation Cost Breakdown: What You'll Actually Pay in 2026

 After years of doing this, these are the costs that catch homeowners off guard:

 - Eating out: Your kitchen will be out of commission for 1-3 weeks.
-Budget $300-$600+ for meals.
+Budget for meals out or a temporary cooking setup.

 - Unexpected structural issues: Old houses in particular can surprise you.
 We've found everything from rotted subfloor to improperly supported walls behind old cabinets.
 Budget a 10-15% contingency.